-There are many different types of nonprofit funding sources, each with its own advantages and disadvantages.
-In order to succeed, it is important to maximize revenue streams by diversifying your nonprofit funding sources.
+There are many different types of revenue streams for nonprofit funding sources, each with its own advantages and disadvantages.
+In order to succeed, it is important to maximize revenue streams by diversifying funding for your nonprofit organization.
 This guide will help you become more sustainable and continue to support your mission.[Read more…] about Nonprofit Funding Sources: How to Maximize Revenue Streams

 A private foundation is a type of non-profit that receives funding from an individual or group, rather than relying on government or corporate funding.
 Take a deep dive into what is a private foundation and how to start one.
 Note the differences between a private foundation and a public charity.